top of page

 Course overview

 This two-day course is aimed at those who need to plan and design questionnaire-based surveys and those who need to analyse the data collected.
+The first day covers the vital activities in designing a quality survey and obtaining a good sample, as well as some simple methods for the analysis of categorical variables.
+It includes the following topics.

 - Creating graphs and charts